demiweb/starter-kit/README.md

 ## Multilanguage version

-If you need a multilanguage version of project, you can create folder `content` in `src` directory, then create subdirectories with data files.
+If you need a multilanguage version of project, you can create folder `languages` in `src` directory, then create subdirectories with data files.
 Each subdirectory requires `global.json` file with some general data and you can add other `json` files with names, that equivalent to project pages names.
 In build folder would be generated files with different language versions.
 Amount of pages would be equivalent to amount of `content` folder subdirectories, filenames would have suffix, equivalent to subdirection name.